 It’s now a full 20 years since Walt Disney Pictures unleashed their sports-mad pooch protagonist on the world.
-To mark this cultural milestone, we decided to watch all five original Air Bud films back-to-back (NB: this excludes the seven Air Buddies sequels, which focus on the exploits of Buddy’s puppies, as well as the Santa Paws Christmas spin-offs.)
+To mark this cultural milestone, I decided to watch all five original Air Bud films back-to-back (NB: for the sake of my time/sanity, I excluded the seven Air Buddies sequels, which focus on the exploits of Buddy’s puppies, as well as the Santa Paws Christmas spin-offs.)
 What follows is a deep analysis of said series, with a definitive ranking at the end.

 Directed by Charles Martin Smith